dermoritz/PAC_Timetracker/readme.md

 # Pac Timetracker

-This application is arose within the "Prodyna Architecture Certificate".
+This application arose within the "Prodyna Architecture Certificate".
 It demonstrates the use of JavaEE 7 technologies to provide a RESTful back-end service in conjunction with a pure Html/Js (AngularJs, BootstrapCss) front-end leveraging the rest interface.

+## State

+The back-end (JavaEE 7) is feature complete.
+The front-end (html5/angularJS) does not cover all features at the moment.
+The front end can be seen as a prototype providing the most important features.
+It will be expanded in future.

 ## Gitflow